aws-samples/sqlservertools/RDSDiscovery/readme.md

    **Or you can run the Bat file if you can't or you don't want to run exe .

-## Ouput
+## Output

 The discovery will take few minutes and will generate an excel sheet ( note that the Tool will take a little longer with RDS recommendation included)

 The excel sheet will be  placed in c:\RDSTools\out

 ## Troubleshooting
-If you receive error similar to te one below , that means the sqlserver PS module is not loaded into your system
+If you receive error similar to the one below , that means the sqlserver PS module is not loaded into your system
 ![image](https://user-images.githubusercontent.com/95581204/194915978-410cd417-9dec-4a83-a4c5-9030cd8942fd.png)
 To install the Powershell module for sql server ,first make sure you start powershell as admin . then run below command seperatley